 An orthodontist is a qualified and registered specialist dentist who has completed extra study to become an expert on the way the teeth and jaw line up.
 This specialist area of dentistry is called orthodontics.

 Why your child might see an orthodontist

-Your child might see an orthodontist for treatment to help bring her teeth and jaw into line with each other.
-Also, your child might see an orthodontist to improve his bite or how his teeth look – for example, to create a better smile.
+Your child might see an orthodontist for treatment to bring her teeth and jaw into line with each other.
+Also, your child might see an orthodontist to improve her bite or how her teeth look – for example, to create a better smile.

 It’s important for your child’s teeth and jaw to line up properly.
 When they don’t, it can cause problems including gum damage, abnormal tooth wear and speech problems.
-People whose teeth and jaws don’t line up also have trouble getting their teeth clean, which can be a risk for tooth decay.
+People whose teeth and jaw don’t line up can also have trouble getting their teeth clean, which can be a risk for tooth decay.

 Orthodontists use a range of treatments, including braces, plates and head gear.

 Your dentist can help you decide whether your child needs orthodontic treatment and when it’s best to start.
 The dentist can also help you find someone who’s right for your child, and give you a referral.
 But your child doesn’t need a referral to see an orthodontist.

 Before going to an orthodontist

 Before seeing the orthodontist, it’s a good idea to find out some information about the following:

-- Why you’re going to the orthodontist: if you’ve been referred to an orthodontist by your dentist, talk with your dentist about why your child needs to see an orthodontist.
+- Why you’re going: if you’ve been referred to an orthodontist by your dentist, ask your dentist why your child needs to see an orthodontist.